Stunning Outdoor Lighting to Illuminate Your Home Exterior

 This works well when you have a statue or another object with a well-defined shape.
 By using led flood lights or spotlights you point the light upwards towards the object and the shadow from the object is projected onto the backdrop.
 You get the shadow effect as well as highlighting the object itself.

 A water feature looks great in the day but is wasted at night.
 Make the most of these features with specialist lights that can actually be placed under the water to illuminate upwards and provide an atmospheric glow across the garden.
 Or aim beams of light across the surface of the water.
 This creates an interesting effect.
 Statues or waterfalls within a pond can also be individually highlighted with lights.

 You don’t want to waste the effect of a stunning plant at night-time.
-Use ground and spike lights that can easily be hidden among the plants but will provide a glow across the plant and help focus attention on an area of the garden of which you are particularly proud.
+Use LED ground lights or spike lights which can easily be hidden among the plants but will provide a glow across the plant and help focus attention on an area of the garden of which you are particularly proud.